ryanashcraft/CloudSyncSession/README.md

 ## Contributions

 I hope that you find this library helpful, either as a reference or as a solution for your app.
-In an effort to keep maintenance low and minimize risk, I am not interested in refactors, large changes, or expanding the scope of the capabilities that is offered.
+In an effort to keep maintenance low and minimize risk, I am not interested in large refactors or expanding the greatly scope of the capabilities currently offered.
 Please feel free to fork (see [LICENSE](./LICENSE.md)).

 If you'd like to submit a bug fix or enhancement, please submit a pull request.
 Please include some context, your motivation, add tests if appropriate.